mattwaite/MathForBeginningReporters/math_and_data_for_beginning_reporting.md

 |--------|----------------------|
 |![Change screenshot 1 in Excel](images/excelchange1.png "Excel change 1")|![Change screenshot 1 in Google Spreadsheets](images/googlechange1.png "Google sort 1")|

 **NOTE: The screenshots are from a previous iteration and have not been updated yet.
-The formula above is correct.
+The formula above is correct, but uses older cell references.
 The screenshots here are for visual reference.**

 When you hit enter, you'll have the percent change in population for Autauga County, Alabama.